Best Castles of Europe to Visit with Kids

 During college I studied in Spain and was amazed by their castles.
 Some of my favorite castles in Spain are: the Alcázar in Segovia (claimed to be the inspiration for Sleeping Beauty’s castle), the Alhambra in Granada (built by the Moors), and Coca Castle near Segovia.

-These countries have the highest concentration of castles in Europe, but don’t miss some of the coolest castles to visit in Europe.
+Many of these countries have the highest concentration of castles in Europe, but don’t miss some of the coolest castles to visit in Europe.
 These include Akershus in Oslo, Frederiksborg in Sweden, and Pena Palace in Sintra, Portugal.
 Castle lovers of all age will love the castles of Europe.